BilalA5/mruhacks25-joinagame/README.md

    cd my-app/backend
    npm start
    ```
+   Backend will run on: `http://localhost:3001`

    **Terminal 2 - Frontend:**
    ```bash
    cd my-app
    npm run dev
    ```
+   Frontend will run on: `http://localhost:5173/`

 ### Or use the included scripts: